SoftUni-Internal/interactive-content/RO/01-Arrays/08-Homework.md

 The **input** comes as two **integers**.

-The **output** is printed to the console on a single line, separated by space.
+The **output** is printed to the console on a single line, separated by spaces.

 ## Examples
 | **Input** | **Output** |